Charles Bradley (singer): Black Velvet and initial recordings (1996–2010)

-In the mid 1990s, Bradley's mother called him and asked him to move back in with her in Brooklyn so she could get to know him.
+In the mid-1990s, Bradley's mother called him and asked him to move back in with her in Brooklyn so she could get to know him.
 It was there he began making a living moonlighting as a James Brown impersonator in local clubs under the name "Black Velvet".
-During this time, Bradley experienced more difficulties, including almost dying in a hospital after having an allergic reaction to penicillin, and, in a separate episode, awaking at his mother's house to a commotion as police and ambulances were arriving to the scene of his brother's murder, just down the road from there.
+During this time, Bradley experienced more difficulties, including almost dying in a hospital after having an allergic reaction to penicillin, and, in a separate episode, awakening at his mother's house to a commotion as police and ambulances were arriving to the scene of his brother's murder close by.

 While performing as "Black Velvet", he was eventually discovered by Gabriel Roth (better known as "Bosco Mann"), a co-founder of Daptone Records.
 Roth introduced Bradley to his future producer, Daptone artist Tom Brenneck (then the songwriter and guitarist for The Bullets, and later for Menahan Street Band) who invited Bradley to his band's rehearsal.
 Bradley asked that the band simply perform while he made up lyrics on the spot.
 After writing several songs, Daptone released some of these initial recordings on vinyl starting in 2002.